In This Section

 The canes selected should originate from the trunk or as close to it as possible.
 They should be of normal vigour and about pencil size, avoiding weak growth or very heavy bull canes.

-The fourcane Kniffen is trained to a central trunk with four arms (2 left and 2 right).
-These arms produce canes each year of which one quality cane is selected, usually with 5-7 buds.
-The canes are tied each spring to support trellis wires at 2heights from the ground, the lowest at 80-100 cm, and the top at 160-180 cm.
+The six cane Kniffen is trained to a central trunk with six arms (three left and three right).
+These arms produce canes each year of which one quality cane is selected, usually with 8 to 10 buds.
+The canes are tied each spring to support trellis wires at three heights from the ground, the lowest at 90 cm, the middle at 130 cm and the top at 170 cm.
+This results in six parallel canes, two canes at each level.
+The four cane kniffen has one wire support and therefore have only four canes.
+The canes are tied each spring to support trellis wires at two heights from the ground, the lowest at 120 cm, and the top at 160 cm (Figure 1).

-The four-cane Kniffen system is preferred by most growers because selection of fruiting canes and tying are generally easier.
+The six-cane Kniffen system is preferred by most growers because selection of fruiting canes and tying are generally easier.

 Time of Pruning

 Pruning can begin any time after the first hard frost (-5°C or below) and should be finished before the vines start to "bleed" in the spring.
 The important consideration is that the vines be thoroughly dormant.
 Pruning should not be done on very cold days when canes are very brittle and those left may be injured when pulling out the brush.
-Prune labrusca types (Concord, Niagara) first, and prune the French hybrids and viniferas last, as they are more likely to suffer winter injury.
+Prune labrusca types (Concord, Niagara) first starting as early as mid December and after the first cold temperatures, then prune the French hybrid vines in mid winter and the vinifera vines last in late winter or early spring, as they are more likely to suffer winter injury.

 Training Systems